 We live in dystopian times.
-Every day in the news, on our social media feeds, talking to our friends and people on the street.
-If the air around us were seen by some extraterrestrial species, they’d probably say we’re headed for doom.
-If we aren’t already there.
+Every day in the news, we talk to our friends and people on the street on our social media feeds.
+If some extraterrestrial species saw the air around us, they’d probably say we’re headed for doom.
+Suppose we aren’t already there.

 Other nations aren’t faring much better.
-England recently elected effectively their own version of Donald Trump: Boris Johnson.
+England recently elected their version of Donald Trump: Boris Johnson effectively.
 Fascism is springing up again in places like Germany and Italy, countries we thought had cast it out or otherwise killed it.

 These are the New Age Dark Ages.
 Things are rough.
 But things have been worse.
 Look at any moment in history.
 Especially ancient history.
-When people sacrificed human beings, burned down entire villages, and blocked the progress of science, math, and art completely.
+People sacrificed human beings, burned down entire villages, and blocked science, math, and art completely.

 Some would argue that’s what we’re doing with the last one, but, I mean, we still have high schools and colleges teaching all three.
 I think we’re doing alright.

 Anyway, back to the dreamers.
 If you’ve read the posts I’ve made here, you’ll know I write a lot about artists, literary types, and musicians.
 Especially the power they hold.
-It’s a simple fact: all three have so much more able to effect change than what they may have been led to believe.
 Who needs guns and military might when you can inspire hope in the masses?

 We’ve been taught violence is the only way to solve things.
 But it’s simply not true.
 Otherwise, friends in a crisis would end up with cuts on their faces and things of that nature.
 And there are an obscene amount of crises going on.
 Dreamers are the solution to these issues.

 Think back to the things you loved as a child.
 Think long and hard.
 Go way back.
 Perhaps it was a cartoon, or a toy, or a piece of music.
 Something that took you away from the anxiety and fear of a new world you only just started experiencing.